Course 1 – Legal Practice Skills (3 US credits; 45 hours, in just over four weeks)

 *Please note: The various elements of The Law Clinic are reviewed regularly, and Cardiff University cannot guarantee that specific opportunities will always be available.
 However, Law Clinic experience will be provided.

-- Legal Writing and Reflection (15 hours) – “The presentation of legal information/advice in a format relevant to the reader (and) the act of deeply thinking about our experiences in order to learn from them”.
+- Legal Writing (15 contact hours) – “The presentation of legal information/advice in a format relevant to the reader”

-Building upon the experience of interviewing a client and appropriately explaining legal points, you will develop writing skills to convey complex legal terms to non-lawyer clients, avoiding ‘legalese’.
+Building upon the experience of interviewing a client and appropriately explaining legal points orally, you will develop skills to convey complex legal terms to non-lawyer clients in writing, avoiding ‘legalese’.

 Additional educational, cultural and social experiences could include*: